Path Evolution Model for Endogenous Channel Digital Twin towards 6G Wireless Networks: Introduction

 \subsection{Proposed Path Evolution Model}

 To this end, Path Evolution Model (PEM) is proposed as a novel CDT to meet the goals of \textit{intra-system endogeneity and environmental generalizability}.
-As shown in the top left of Fig.~\ref{fig: overview}, the wireless channel between Base Station (BS) and UE is composited by multiple paths, which are basic physical entities for transmission, reflection and scattering.
-Due to UE mobility, feature (e.g., delay, Angle of Arrival (AoA), power) of each physical path consistently evolves with time, as shown in the top right of Fig.~\ref{fig: overview}.
-Since channel measurements are frequently conducted in existing communication systems, as shown at the bottom of Fig.~\ref{fig: overview}, the concept of PEM aims to extract each physical path and then attain digital replicas of their feature temporal evolutions from the consecutive channel measurements.
+As shown in the top left of Fig.~\ref{fig: overview}, the wireless channel between the Base Station (BS) and UE is composited by multiple paths, which are basic physical entities under transmission, reflection, and scattering.
+Due to UE mobility, the path feature (e.g., path parameters and power distribution in the delay-angular domain) of each physical path consistently evolves with time, as shown in the top right of Fig.~\ref{fig: overview}.
+Since channel measurements are frequently conducted in existing communication systems, as shown at the bottom of Fig.~\ref{fig: overview}, the concept of PEM aims to extract the paths and then attain digital replicas of their feature temporal evolutions from the consecutive channel measurements.
 Then, CDT is yielded when digital replicas of all path evolutions are summed up.
-Thus, the constructed PEM can be applied to directly attain the desired path feature at any instant, which greatly reduces pilot overhead and enables the functionality of CDT.
+Thus, the constructed PEM can be applied to directly attain the desired path feature at future instants, which greatly reduces pilot overhead and enables the functionality of CDT.
 Firstly, the processing of PEM only requires existing channel measurements from communication systems, which is fully endogenous.
 Secondly, path feature evolutions in PEM are determined by universal electromagnetic (EM) propagation principles and regular user mobility.
-As a result, a generalizable path feature evolution pattern can be assumed among dynamic environments.
-Therefore, when a neural network is trained to fit target path feature evolution, it can generalize to different environments as well.
+As a result, a generalizable path feature evolution can be assumed among dynamic environments, which facilitates environment-generalizability.